Liaojiyong/ELMK/README.md

 ## 4. Training

-Train our multi-path encoder on subgraphs.
 Before training, load the [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) model from Hugging Face.
 Note that you should download the models (including the file tokenizer.model and the folder that store the parameters of the all-mpnet-base-v2) in folder .\sentence-transformers.
 For example, you may have the following file structure.

 ```text
 |-- sentence-transformers